 1933 - Berry Nieuwenhuys struck early on as we lost 2-1 at Maine Road, with South African-born forward Lance Carr making his reds bow.
 Alex Herd struck one of his eight goals against the reds, with Fred Tilson bagging one of his six past us.

-1964 - Roger Hunt bagged the only goal of the game in the last minute as we won a European Cup tie at RSC Anderlecht, to reach the last eight by 4-0 on aggregate.
+1964 - Roger Hunt bagged the only goal of the game in the last minute as we won a European Cup tie at Royal Sporting Club Anderlecht, to reach the last eight by 4-0 on aggregate.
+This was the first time we had worn an all-red strip of shorts, shorts and socks.
 We progressed as far as the Semi-final in our first ever season in European competition, where we lost to Internazionale in controversial circumstances.

 1978 - We lost 1-0 at Bristol City with the only goal being scored by former Blue Joe Royle, the last of his five against the reds.
 Ex-red Peter Cormack also played for the home side.